Day 1: Departure from the USA

 Day 4: Baku – Gobustan – Ateshgah – Gala – Baku (Azerbaijan) [B,L,D]

-After breakfast we had to Gobustan, this is a historical and an architectural reserve under the open sky with the unique cave paintings of Neolithic times, which is located in 70 kilometers from Baku.
+After breakfast we had to Gobustan, this is a historical and an architectural reserve under the open sky with the unique cave paintings of Neolithic times, which is located 43.5 miles (70 km) from Baku.
 There are more than 6 thousand petroglyphs dated over 12 thousand years old in Gobustan.
 The figures reflect the life of people in the Stone Age – hunting, recreation, dance, accompanied by the melodious sounds of “Gaval Dash” (a large rock with a deep resonant sound).
-Thanks to the huge rocks, there were formed many caves, which served as a refuge for ancient people and helped to survive during bad weather.
+Thanks to the huge rocks, there were formed many caves, which served as a refuge for ancient people and helped to survive during severe weather.
 Before the start of the tour to Gobustan we will visit the newly-built hi-tech museum of the same name.
 After lunch, we will have an excursion to the Temple of fire worshipers Ateshgah, the temple is ancient religious building, built on the site of natural gas output, it is also a part of the Zoroastrian chronicles and symbolizes the cult of the Eternal Flame.
 In the former cells, were pilgrims from all over the world stayed, now the museum with unique exhibits is set up.
-Our last stop will be the Gala village is about a 40-minutes drive from Baku.
+Our last stop will be the Gala village is about a 40-minute drive from Baku.
 Earlier only few people knew about the village, but in recent years the popularity of this small village has become enormous.
 And the reason is simple – someone came up with a great idea to make an open-air museum at the place of the archaeological site.
-Entering the museum you feel being dropped in the old days.
+Entering the museum, you feel being dropped in the old days.
 The historic architectural monuments confirm that these places were ancient settlements of people.
 Overnight in Baku.

 Day 5: Baku – Shamakhi – Maraza – Lahic – Sheki (Azerbaijan) [B,L,D]

 After breakfast drive to the Shamakhi district.
 Visit the town of Shemakha, Diri Baba Tomb and Yeddi Gumbez.
 Shemakha was the capital of Shirvan Kingdom for several centuries.
 Yeddi Gumbaz (The Seven Cupolas) Mausoleum is the burial place for members of the royal families of the Shirvanshahs.
 Visit famous Lahij village in Ismayilli district.
 Many of the 2,000 people living in Lahij are involved in ancient crafts such as engraved copper work and carpet weaving.
 In the mid-XIX Century, there were more than 200 workshops in Lahij.
-Traders discovered Lahij crafts many centuries ago, and sold them for high prices at bazaars in Baghdad (now Iraq), Shiraz (now Iran) and other Middle Eastern cities.
-Stop by a copper workshop for a impromptu lesson in ancient craftsmanship you’ll get to see copper-smiths use small mallets to decorate plates, trays, jugs, goblets and pitchers, just as their ancestors have done for centuries.
+Traders discovered Lahij crafts many centuries ago and sold them for unreasonable prices at bazaars in Baghdad (now Iraq), Shiraz (now Iran) and other Middle Eastern cities.
+Stop by a copper workshop for an impromptu lesson in ancient craftsmanship you’ll get to see copper-smiths use small mallets to decorate plates, trays, jugs, goblets and pitchers, just as their ancestors have done for centuries.
 Lunch and dinner at local restaurants.
 Overnight in Sheki.

 Day 6: Sheki (Azerbaijan) [B,L,D]